dadegrande99/AssignmentsMWC_Grandesso/README.md

 In this assignment I worked on a Jupyter Notebook with starting point that of Tutorial 08 but using different data than in that tutorial, as the first work was done just a comparison on the balanced accuracy for the 5-fold and Leave One User Out cross validation

+In addition, more analysis has also been done using other machine learning models such as SVM, Random Forest, and Naive Bayes

 For more information look at the report: [MWC - Assignment04 - Davide Grandesso](MWC%20-%20Assignment04%20-%20Davide%20Grandesso.pdf)

 ## Contributors